 2. Insecticidal Soap

-Insecticidal soap is a contact poison, which means it kills the insects that it comes into contact with.
+Insecticidal soap is a contact poison, meaning it kills insects that come into contact with it.
 It’s made from non-toxic ingredients, so it’s safe for use around plants and animals.

 Make your own following various online recipes, or you can skip the whole DIY process and buy one.